connect2brain/mtms/docs/source/markdown/installation-guide.md

 1. Initial Setup
    - Power on the Edgerouter X
-   - Connect router's eth0 port to the real-time computer
+   - Connect router's eth0 port to the mTMS computer
-   - On Windows, disable DHCP and set:
+   - Disable DHCP on mTMS computer and set:
-     - IP: 192.168.1.2
+     - IP address: 192.168.1.2
      - Network mask: 255.255.0.0

 2. Router Configuration